wavemotion-dave/DS994a/README.md

 * Added the ability to auto-mount disks based on the filename.
 See File Types Supported in the readme for details.
 * Lots of minor cleanups and tweaks at time permitted.
 * Due to the extensive updates, the save states and configuration files have changed and will be wiped when loading this new version.

-Version 1.7a improves speed of VDP rendering to help DS-Lite/Phat.

 V1.6: 17-Aug-2023 by wavemotion-dave
 * New icon for Twilight Menu - woot!